 They're fun, they're cheap, they're collectable - but most of all they're fun.
 Vintage go karts take the motorized world down to its most basic element.
 For less than $200 and a few weekends of work, I was able to restore an old go kart from a rusty frame to the orange beauty you see in the pictures.

 I'm quite sure that Tom Kotter's next book will not be called "The Go Kart In The Barn", but that's where I found this one, resting peacefully for several decades before I showed up.
 Local rodents had made a meal of the original seat vinyl, the gas in the tank smelled like turpentine, and the old kart had an impact with a tree years ago leaving the steering linkage slightly bent.
-After counting out $100 and handing them to the owner, my son and I picked up the kart, placed it in the back of our truck, and headed home.
+After counting out five twenty-dollar bills and handing them to the owner, we picked up the kart, put it in the back of my truck, and headed home.

 Bird Engineering Go Kart

 On the horizontal bar behind the seat, a tin sticker read "Bird Engineering Inc P.O.
 Box J Fremont, Nebraska 68025" followed by a hand-engraved serial number.
 I did a little homework and found that Bird Engineering was founded in 1959, and manufactured go karts, mini-bikes and three-wheelers, selling them under their name as well as Sears and JC Penney.
 The company was bought out by Phoenix Engineering somewhere in the 1980s.